Wietsevdv/GOAP_Research/README.md

 The main idea of GOAP is simple.
 The biggest problem for implementation is how do we define these "Goals, Preconditions and Consequences" that give meaning to actions.

 ### Consequences:
 My current idea is to use one huge enumeration in which each consequence is written.
-These would also be used as "Goals" and as "Preconditions" since that is actually "the same". (a goal or precondition can be viewed as another actions consequence)
+These would also be used as "Goals" and as "Preconditions" since those are kind of the same.
+A goal or precondition can be viewed as an actions consequence.
 Allowing "Goals, Preconditions and Consequences" to be from the same enumeration makes the code already easier.
 But there still remains a question in my head: what if a consequence requires more context?

 ### Purpose: